MahApps/MahApps.Metro/readme.md

 If you've improved MahApps.Metro and think that other people would enjoy it, submit a pull request.

-### IRC chatroom
+### Chatroom

-Drop in on the IRC room - `#mametro` on [Freenode](http://freenode.net/) - if you want to ask a question.
-If no one responds and you have to leave, please post your issue on the [issue tracker](https://github.com/MahApps/MahApps.Metro/issues).
+Drop in on the Gitter room - https://gitter.im/MahApps/MahApps.Metro - if you want to ask a question or dicuss something with the team.